 “I’m the most competitive person you’ll ever meet in your life,” Guenther shares comedically, “but we do things the right way.”

 The communication between coaches and players is rooted in honesty and transparency, ensuring that players understand the expectations placed upon them.
-Guenther thoroughly explains his position on this in saying,
+Guenther thoroughly explains his position on this by saying,

 “I won’t win every game, but that’s why you keep a score.
 That’s the world.
 Sometimes, you gotta learn how to set goals, work really hard, and not get what you want.
 On the other hand, sometimes you’ll work really hard, reach that goal, and get the fruits of your labor; that starting position.
 But then in that, learn to be humble because someone else is sitting on the bench for you who may have worked just as hard.”